-Treatment for runoff entering SMP-1 and SMP-2 is provided via infiltration into underlying soils.
-Treatment for runoff entering SMP-3 and SMP-4 is provided via filtration through the specified filter media.
+Treatment for runoff entering SMP-1 is provided via filtration through the specified filter media.

 7.0 POST-CONSTRUCTION MAINTENANCE REQUIREMENTS

 Kampgrounds of America will be responsible for the continuous upkeep and maintenance of all stormwater management facilities.
 Maintenance includes, but is not limited to, cleaning of sediment from drainage inlet sumps, removal of sediment from SMPs, cleaning conveyance piping and channels of obstructions, inspection and repair as required of any outlet control mechanisms, and repairing any other detriments in the design that is resulting in the facilities to not function as intended in the design.